|

 Years 2 through 6: The Adult Cat

-Preventive Medicine and Testing - Vaccination boosters and regular health testing are vital to your pets health.
+The AAFP places a focus on preventive medicine and testing through your cat's adult years.
+Vaccination boosters and regular health testing are vital to your kitty's health!

 |